 DataScava helps bridge those gaps by ensuring that input is relevant, thus improving the quality of results while reducing the risk of inappropriate analysis and badly informed decisions.
 All the while, it increases your business and data teams’ efficiency.

-Why We Don’t Use Natural Language Processing or Semantics
+Why We Don’t Use NLP or Semantics

-AI can take it a step further, but it certainly doesn’t summarize an entire document or provide any means to compare, measure and filter so users can view and adjust how they output in normal use.
+AI can take it a step further, but it certainly doesn’t summarize an entire document or provide any means to compare, measure, and filter so users can view and adjust how they output in normal use.

 In addition, business use cases for AI solutions for large bodies of textual data largely focus on routing documents to a particular destination and/or taking some action based on their contents (initiate a process, set an alert, send an email).
 This requires summarizing the document overall.